Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 0 1 0 0 0 0 0
 0 1 0 0 0 0 0
 ```
-Actually, the computation made by `Connected_graphs.cpp` performs a relabeling of the vertices on each graph in such a way that the formed binary number (as we explained before) is maximal with respect to the lexicographic order.
+In fact, the computation made by `Connected_graphs.cpp` performs a relabeling of the vertices on each graph in such a way that the formed binary number (as we explained before) is maximal with respect to the lexicographic order.

 On the other hand, the adjacency matrices of the connected graphs in the files `CG_num_1.txt`, ..., `CG_num_9.txt` can be generated with the script `CG_num_to_AdjacencyMatrix.cpp`:
 ```